gaborbernat/bernat-tech/content/posts/securing-python-supply-chain/index.md

 - **Expedited ingestion**: Fast-track process for critical security patches (with approval),
 - **Internal package bypass**: Company-developed packages skip the delay entirely.

-Who should use ingestion control?
-Large enterprises with dedicated security teams, organizations in regulated industries (finance, healthcare, government), companies with resources to maintain additional infrastructure, and environments where security outweighs developer convenience.
+Ingestion control fits large enterprises with dedicated security teams, organizations in regulated industries (finance, healthcare, government), companies with resources to maintain additional infrastructure, and environments where security outweighs developer convenience.

-Who should stick with simple mirrors?
-Small to medium companies without dedicated security infrastructure, organizations where `uv lock --exclude-newer` on individual projects is sufficient, and teams that rely primarily on vulnerability scanning and pinning for security.
+Simple mirrors fit small to medium companies without dedicated security infrastructure, organizations where `uv lock --exclude-newer` on individual projects is sufficient, and teams that rely on vulnerability scanning and pinning for security.

 **For small teams (under 50 developers):** Delayed ingestion requires dedicated infrastructure, security expertise, and ongoing maintenance.
 The ROI calculation often favors simpler approaches: use `uv pip compile --exclude-newer` with a